Help kids stay fit by teaching them the different types of movement that are part of their daily lives.

 To use this with your students click here.

-Learn What Defines MovementStudents decide which activities are fit move choices.
+Learn What Defines MovementStudents view the slideshow and decide which activities are fit move choices.

 There Are Many Ways to Move